 Title: Handing over plant or machinery to the control of others in the workplace

 Additional information about this unit

 Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.

 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.

 Workplace evidence of skills cannot be simulated.

 This unit must be assessed against the endorsements detailed within the relevant NVQ structure.

-ProQual Level 2 NVQ Diploma in Plant Installations (Construction):
+ProQual Level 3 NVQ Diploma in Plant Installations - Hoists (Construction):

 One of the following endorsements required:

 Hoist rack and pinion goods

 Hoist passenger/goods combined

 Hoist rope operated goods

 Hoist transport platform

-Tower crane - self erect

-Tower crane - assisted erect

-Sector Subject Are ea 5.2 Building and Construction
+Sector Subject Area 5.2 Building and Construction

 Availability for use Shared unit

 Unit guided learning hours 90